spacejam/seaslug/README.md

 ##### ideas that may or may not lead to puke

-* erlang's terseness and explicit supervisor hierarchies
+* erlang's terseness, explicit supervisor hierarchies, pattern matching
 * prolog's declarative debugging, tables, provability of pure code
 * total functional programming
 * unison's effect systems